 Guacamole, salsa, and sour cream for serving (if desired) - if you can find the individual cups of these, they're so much easier to pack in a lunch box.

-You’ll want to store your taco pinwheels overnight in the fridge to keep them cold and in the fridge or with an ice pack until you are ready to devour them at lunchtime!
+- You’ll want to store your taco pinwheels overnight in the fridge to keep them cold or with an ice pack until you are ready to devour them at lunchtime!
 I recommend storing taco pinwheels in an airtight container as well until you are ready to eat them.
 This will help keep moisture out so they do not become a soggy mess.

-You’ll also want to keep the condiments like the guacamole and salsa separate as well.
-These Condiment cups work well for keeping these extras apart from the taco pinwheels.
+- You’ll also want to keep the condiments like the guacamole and salsa separate as well.
+Individually packed condiment cups work well for keeping these extras apart from the taco pinwheels.

-Taco pinwheels make a perfect main course for your lunch.
+Leftover Taco Meat pinwheels make a perfect main course for your lunch.
 But everyone loves a side.
 Tortilla chips and salsa are great choices.
 You can add in some leftover Mexican rice.

 A slice of Mexican Cornbread is a tasty addition to these pinwheels.
 Other great sides for these taco pinwheels are fruit, a clementine, or blueberries and strawberries!